 Below are detailed safety practices that every operator should follow to stay protected:

-- Always Wear Personal Protective Equipment (PPE): This is your first line of defence.
+This is your first line of defence.
 High-speed grinding creates thousands of hot metal sparks and tiny dust particles.
-You must always wear impact-resistant safety goggles or a full-face shield.
-Additionally, since an industrial grinding machine can be very loud, wearing earplugs or earmuffs is necessary to protect your hearing over time.
+Always wear impact-resistant safety goggles or a full-face shield.
+Also wear earplugs or earmuffs to protect your hearing over time.

-- Perform a “Ring Test” on New Wheels: Before mounting a new grinding wheel, you should check it for hidden cracks.
-Hold the wheel through the centre hole and tap it gently with a piece of wood.
-A healthy wheel will produce a clear metallic “ring.” if it makes a dull thud, it might be cracked and could shatter during use.
+Before mounting a new grinding wheel, check it for hidden cracks.
+Hold the wheel and tap it gently with a piece of wood.
+A healthy wheel will produce a clear metallic “ring.”
+A dull thud may indicate a crack and the wheel should not be used.

-- Inspect the Safety Guards: Never operate the machine if the wheel guards are missing or damaged.
+Never operate the machine if the wheel guards are missing or damaged.
 These guards are designed to catch and contain pieces of the wheel if it happens to break while spinning.
-Ensure the guard covers at least half of the wheel to provide maximum protection.
+Ensure the guard covers at least half of the wheel.

-- Check the Tool Rest Gap: If you are using a bench or pedestal grinder, the tool rest should be adjusted so it is very close to the wheel.
+The tool rest should be adjusted so it is very close to the wheel.
 The gap should be no more than 3mm.
-If the gap is too wide, the metal work piece could get pulled down into the machine, which can jam the wheel and cause it to explode.
+If the gap is too wide, the metal workpiece could get pulled into the machine, causing the wheel to jam or explode.

-- Never Force the Work piece: Let the machine do the work.
+Let the machine do the work.
 Pressing the metal too hard against the spinning wheel creates excessive heat and puts stress on the motor.
 This can cause the wheel to crack or the motor to burn out.
-Use light, steady pressure for the best precision grinding
+Use light, steady pressure for the best precision grinding.

 By sticking to these safety tips for using a grinding machine, you protect not only yourself but also the expensive equipment in your workshop.
 A safe operator is a more accurate operator, leading to higher quality work and a longer life of a grinding machine.